 ½ cup pitted, halved black olives

-INSTRUCTIONS1.
-Make the dough: Whisk together yeast and 1 cup water, heated to 115°, in a large bowl; let sit until foamy, about 10 minutes.
-Add flour, ¼ cup oil, and salt, and stir until dough forms; transfer to a floured work surface and knead until smooth, about 6 minutes.
-Transfer to a greased bowl, cover with plastic wrap, and let sit until doubled in size, about 1 hour.
+Make the dough: Whisk together the yeast and 1 cup water, heated to 115°F, in a large bowl; set aside until foamy, about 10 minutes.
+Add the flour, ¼ cup oil, and salt; stir until a dough forms; transfer to a lightly floured work surface and knead until smooth, about 6 minutes.
+Transfer to a greased bowl, cover with plastic wrap, and set aside until doubled in size, about 1 hour.

-2. Meanwhile, make the topping: Heat remaining oil in a 6-qt. saucepan over medium-low heat; add anchovies, and cook, stirring, until dissolved in the oil, about 7 minutes.
-Add onions, thyme, rosemary, bay leaves, and salt and pepper, and cook, covered and stirring occasionally, until reduced and softened, about 1 hour; uncover and cook, stirring occasionally, until liquid evaporates and onions are golden brown, about 30 minutes.
-Remove from heat and discard herb sprigs and bay leaf; let cool.
+Meanwhile, make the topping: Heat the remaining ½ cup oil in a 6-quart saucepan over medium-low; add the anchovies and cook, stirring, until dissolved in the oil, about 7 minutes.
+Add the onions, thyme, rosemary, and bay leaves, season with salt and pepper, and cook, covered and stirring occasionally, until reduced and softened, about 1 hour; uncover and cook, stirring occasionally, until the liquid evaporates and the onions are golden brown, about 30 minutes.
+Remove from the heat and discard the herbs; let cool.

-3. Heat oven to 425°.
-Uncover dough and transfer to a work surface; using a rolling pin, roll dough into a 12" x 18" rectangle.
-Transfer dough rectangle to a greased 13" x 18" rimmed baking sheet, and then cover evenly with onion mixture; place olive halves decoratively over onion mixture.
-Cover tart loosely with plastic wrap and let sit until dough is puffed, about 1 hour.
-Bake until golden brown at the edges, about 20 minutes.
+Preheat the oven to 425°F. Uncover the dough and transfer to a lightly floured work surface; using a rolling pin, roll the dough into a 12-by-18-inch rectangle.
+Transfer to a greased 13-by-18-inch rimmed baking sheet, then cover evenly with the onion mixture; place the olives decoratively over the top.
+Loosely cover with plastic wrap and set aside until the dough is puffed, about 1 hour.
+Bake until the tart is golden brown at the edges, about 20 minutes.
 Let cool for 10 minutes before cutting into squares to serve.